kowabunga-cloud/kowabunga-cloud.github.io/content/en/docs/customization/cloud-init.md

 - Set initial root password.
 - Provision service user, ready to further bootstrap instance.

-From there on, you'll get a ready-to-be-consumed Windows instance, which deployment can be further automated thanks to Ansible over SSH or any other provisionning tool or scripts.
+From there on, you'll get a ready-to-be-consumed Windows instance, which deployment can be further automated thanks to Ansible over SSH or any other provisioning tool or scripts.

 It is then your responsibility to provide the Microsoft Windows license key (your Windows instance will anyway automatically shutdown after an hour if not).